keddo/MintClone/README.md

-# Embedding Images and Video
+# HTML Forms | Mint Clone

-> This project consists of building an HTML document that matches the appearance of youtube video player page.
+> This project consists of building an HTML document that matches the appearance of mint.com’s signup page.

 ![screenshot](./app_screenshot.png)